redouanboushib-lgtm/github-learning/README.md

-# github-learning
+# GitHub Learning

-My first GitHub project
+This is my first GitHub project.

+I am learning how GitHub works.